kongnyuroger/gcebot/PROJECT.md

   currentQuestionText?: string;   // also used by /hint examId?: string;
   pendingPaymentId?: string;
-  conversationHistory?: ConversationMessage[];
-  pendingSubjects?: string[];     // onboarding scratch, until "Confirm" practice?: PracticeFilterState; // { subject?, topic?, yearRange?, type?, seenIds? }
+  conversationHistory?: ConversationMessage[]; // shared by QaService and the orchestrator pendingSubjects?: string[];     // legacy field, unused by the current onboarding flow (see below) practice?: PracticeFilterState; // { subject?, topic?, yearRange?, type?, seenIds? }
   questionType?: string;
   markingSchemeChunkId?: string;